-There are openings in our Grenadier, Light Infantry, and Music companies and no military experience is required.
+There are openings in our Grenadier, Light Infantry, Colonel's (Battalion) and Music companies and no military experience is required.
 However, dedication to hard work, excellence and a good sense of humour are a necessity.

-Contact our Recruiting Officer Captain Winston Stone to schedule a visit.
+Contact our Recruiting Officer Capt-Lieut Winston Stone to schedule a visit.